-The design of the Van Laack first-class pajamas have also been updated recently.
-Gone are the days when you’d look like you were about to enter a hospital ward when dressed in Lufthansa first-class pajamas.
+The design of the Van Laack first-class pyjamas have also been updated recently.
+Gone are the days when you’d look like you were about to enter a hospital ward when dressed in Lufthansa first-class pyjamas.
 The new navy-and-white look matches well with Lufthansa’s new logo.

 I’ve heard reports from friends and colleagues that Lufthansa’s Wi-Fi hasn’t been working nearly as well as it used to, but I found speeds and coverage to be great throughout my flight.

 The remainder of the first-class amenities and IFE haven’t changed in a while.
 The seats still feature a 16.5-inch IFE screen that’s beginning to show its age.
 These screens were quite good when they were originally launched, but a lot has changed since then.

 Even though the screen may not be great, I was guaranteed to get a very good sound experience, since each first-class seat had a pair of Bose QuietComfort 35s attached to the seat.

 The actual content was extensive.
 With 177 movies, 34 TV shows, plenty of audiobooks and some podcasts, there was enough to keep me occupied throughout the flight.